 Suppose in our second case (which may have begun in similar fashion to the above), with the help of self-disclosed financial planning information, the customer’s CVI is calculated to be in the high 20th percentile.
 In an effort to manage valuable human capital at the bank in the most cost effective manner, automated processes handle less valuable and less complex processes, but some degree of human interaction is appropriate here.
 This customer has identified saving for retirement as a key goal, and based on value, the campaign is structured differently from our first case.
 This customer is provided access to additional educational material, scheduled for an in-person appointment with a banker, referred to a personal wealth manager, offered relevant products and services through cross selling channels, followed up with by a personal banker, nudged to reengagement should inactivity be detected, and notified with market alerts and educational programs.
 In each of these cases, a customer’s need, personalization and targeted offerings are initiated through customized customer engagement touchpoints.

-For more informaton on the new customer engagement model and how to implement it for your institution, view our recent solution brief, "ARGO Sales and Service 2020 Overview."
+For more informaton on the new customer engagement model and how to implement it for your institution, view our recent solution brief, "ARGO Connects Overview."